TerryAckee/TonDigitStream/README.md

- ## The Challenge:First-time exposure to Peer script and language successfuly deploying new operations and adjustments to peer code while the code is running and operation functionally with no breaks during the procudure!
+ ## The Challenge:First-time exposure to Peer script and language successfuly deploying new operations and adjustments to peer code while the code is running with no breaks during the procudure!